 FOR IMMEDIATE RELEASE

-The grants awarded by TNECD and USDA fully funded communities’ participation in the Retail Academy.
-Developed by Retail Strategies, Retail Academy, educates communities on best practices to attract new retailer and restaurant businesses while providing resources to support and grow existing local businesses.
+The grants awarded by TNECD and USDA fully funded communities’ participation in Retail Academy.
+Developed by Retail Strategies, Retail Academy educates communities on best practices to attract new retail and restaurants while providing resources to support and grow existing local businesses.

 About the Tennessee Department of Economic and Community Development

 The Tennessee Department of Economic and Community Development’s mission is to develop strategies that help make Tennessee the No. 1 location in the Southeast for high quality jobs.
 To grow and strengthen Tennessee, the department seeks to attract new corporate investment to the state and works with Tennessee companies to facilitate expansion and economic growth.

 About Retail Academy

 Retail Academy is a program developed from a leading national retail advisory firm, Retail Strategies.
 The program assists communities in strengthening their retail landscape.
 Communities will be trained and equipped with the tools and education necessary to attract new retailers to their markets, while providing support to their existing local businesses.
 In 2016 Tennessee Development Districts won a National Innovation Award at the 49th Annual National Association of Development Organizations Conference in San Antonio for launching Retail Academy.